sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/redis_configmap.md

-# How to Set a password for Redis using a ConfigMap
+# How to set a password for Redis using a ConfigMap

 ```